juh2600/juh.gay/src/ops/mops/fluid-handling/fluid-lab-egress.md

 ---
-title: MOP: Egress of fluid from lab
+title: MOP\: Egress of fluid from lab
 date: 2023-05-01
 authors:
 - juh